ambanum/social-networks-bot-finder/README.md

 ## Illegal instruction: 4

-If for any reason, simply installing the required package is not enough to launch the command and you get errors, you can try and setup a virtual env
+If your installation fail you may try to launch a virtual environment :

 ```
 pip3 install virtualenv